griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 ### Schema

 Schemas are how we define what parameters are going to be passed to the method.
-They are like a checlist for data.
+They are like a checklist for data.
 They're a set of rules that describe what kind of data you expect, and how it should be structured.

 For example, if you are creating a schema for a person you might say: